rune/rune/docs/docs/api-reference.md

 ### `minimizePopUp?: boolean` {#minimizepopup-boolean}

-Set to `true` if you want to show the game over popup only as a small bar at the bottom of the screen.
+Set to `true` if you want to show the game over popup as a small bar at the bottom of the screen.
 This is useful if your game has its own custom end game state.

 #### `delayPopUp?: boolean` {#delaypopup-boolean}